Road space rationing: Beijing 2008

 On July 20, 2008, Beijing implemented a temporary road space rationing scheme based on plate numbers in order to significantly improve air quality in the city during the 2008 Summer Olympics.
 Enforcement was carried out through an automated traffic surveillance network.
-The rationing was in effect for two months, between July 20 to September 20, as the Olympics were followed by the Paralympics from September 6 until 17.
+The rationing was in effect for two months, between July 20 and September 20, as the Olympics were followed by the Paralympics from September 6 until 17.
 The restrictions on car use was implemented on alternate days depending on the plates ending in odd or even numbers.
 This measure was expected to take 45% of the 3.3 million car fleet off the streets.
 In addition, 300,000 heavy polluting vehicles were banned from July 1, and the measure also prohibited access to most vehicles coming from outside Beijing.
 Authorities decided to compensate car owners for the inconvenience, by exempting them from payment of vehicle taxes for three months.

 A pilot test was conducted in August 2007 for four days, restricting driving for a third of Beijing's fleet, some 1.3 million vehicles.
 A 40% daily reduction of vehicle emissions was reported.
 A previous test carried out in November 2006 during the Sino-African Summit show reductions of 40% in NOx auto emissions.